adamoshen/prismr/README.md

 This configuration is *not* compatible with:

 - `bookdown::bs4_book`
-- `xaringan::moon_reader`

 ### Knitr setup chunk

 The following code should be included in the setup code chunk at the beginning of your `.Rmd` file:

 ```r
 knitr::opts$chunk_set(class.source="language-r", class.output="language-r")